mattlianje/etl4s/README.md

 Call `unsafeRun()` to "run-or-throw" - `safeRun()` will yield a `Try[Out]` Monad.

 #### `Node[-In, +Out]`
 `Node` Is the base abstraction of **etl4s**.
 A pipeline is stitched out of nodes.
 Nodes are just abstractions which defer the application of some run function: `In => Out`.
+Nodes are in the categories of profunctor and monad.
+For the latter, the unit operation is `pure`.
 The node types are:

 - ##### `Extract[-In, +Out]`
 The start of your pipeline.
 An extract can either be plugged into another function or pipeline or produce an element "purely" with `Extract(2)`.
 This is shorthand for `val e: Extract[Unit, Int] = Extract(_ => 2)`